SS Bessemer: Career

 On 21 October 1874, she was driven ashore at Hull in a gale.
 She was refloated and found to be undamaged.
 The ship sailed from Dover to Calais on a private trial in April 1875.
 On arrival, it sustained damage to a paddle-wheel when it hit the pier at Calais, due to its failure to answer to the helm at slow speed.
 The first and only public voyage took place on 8 May 1875, the ship sailing with the swinging cabin locked (some observers suggested due to its serious instability, although Bessemer ascribed it to insufficient time to fix the previous damage).
 The ship was operated by the London, Chatham and Dover Railway.
 After two attempts to enter the harbour, she crashed into the Calais pier again, this time demolishing part of it.

-The poor performance lost the confidence of investors, leading to the winding-up of the Saloon Ship Company in 1876.
+The poor performance lost the confidence of investors, leading to the winding-up of the Company in 1876.
 On 29 December 1876, following the removal of the swinging saloon and other extensive alterations, Bessemer ran aground on the Burcom Sand, in the Humber upstream of Grimsby, Lincolnshire.
 She was refloated and taken in to Hull.
 The Board of Trade enquiry into the grounding found her captain at fault.
 His certificate was suspended for three months.
+The ship was subsequently docked at Dover until being sold for scrap in 1879.

 Following its removal, designer Reed had the Saloon cabin moved to his home, Hextable House, Swanley, where it was used as a billiard room.
 When the house later became a women's college, Swanley Horticultural College, the Saloon was used as a lecture hall, but was destroyed by a direct hit when the college was bombed in World War II.
-The ship was subsequently docked at Dover until being sold for scrap in 1879.

 The sole remaining parts of the ship are three carved wooden decorative panels from the saloon that were rescued from the wreckage after the bombing.
 One panel was valued on the Antiques Roadshow at between £300 - 400 in 2012.